openssl/openssl/README.md

 	ninja install

 Building liboqs requires your system to have (a standard) OpenSSL already installed. `configure` will detect it if it is located in a standard location, such as `/usr` or `/usr/local/opt/openssl` (for brew on macOS).
 Otherwise, you may need to specify it with `-DOPENSSL_ROOT_DIR=<path-to-system-openssl-dir>` added to the `cmake` command.

+*Note*: This will only work correctly, if the OpenSSL version used to build `liboqs` is a version below 3.0.0.
+If the standard OpenSSL on the build system or the version pointed to by the above `-DOPENSSL_ROOT_DIR=...` command is a version >= 3.0.0, then you _must_ add the option `-DOQS_USE_OPENSSL=OFF` to the above `cmake` build command to successfully complete the subsequent build steps for this package.

 #### Step 2: Build the fork